pypa/packaging.python.org/source/tutorials/distributing-packages.rst

 ~~~~~~~~~~~~~~~

 *Platform Wheels* are wheels that are specific to a certain platform like linux,
-OSX, or Windows, usually due to containing compiled extensions.
+macOS, or Windows, usually due to containing compiled extensions.

 To build the wheel: